-While stepparent adoption has many benefits, it may not be for every family.
+While stepparent adoption has many benefits, it may not be the right choice for every family.
 It's a decision you make based on the best interests of your child and other family members.
-If stepparent adoption is something that your family is considering, talk about changes that this would have on the current family situation.
+If stepparent adoption is something your family is considering, discuss the changes it would bring to your current family situation.
 Here are some questions to help guide this discussion:

 - What are the wishes of the child? - Would this change the day-to-day living arrangements for the child? - Would the child choose to change their surname?
-What are the benefits or limitations of that choice?
+What are the benefits or limitations of that choice? - How would stepparent adoption impact the relationship with the birth parent whose rights would be terminated?